 Click Here for tab for While My Guitar Gently Weeps by The Beatles

-This is an exceptionally simple song to play requiring just 2 chords, Dm7 and G7.
-If you haven’t learned a funk strumming pattern before now is a great opportunity to, the pattern is D-D-U-UD-DU.
+This is an exceptionally simple song to play requiring just 2 chords: Dm7 and G7.
+If you haven’t learned a funk strumming pattern before, now is a great opportunity.
+The pattern is D-D-U-UD-DU.
 The most important thing is getting that first upstroke muted nice and fast for that plucky and percussive feel.

-Next, we have a classic 80’s reggae tune from the brilliant Bob Marley, this is another feel-good song that’s sure to put a smile on people’s faces when you play it to them.
+Next, we have a classic ’80s reggae tune from the brilliant Bob Marley.
+This is another feel-good song that’s sure to put a smile on people’s faces.
 This is considered one of his signature songs and is a favorite amongst fans.
-Featured as a single from his fourth studio album ‘Exodus’, the song went on to achieve good commercial success and be covered by numerous other artists.
+Featured as a single from his fourth studio album Exodus, the song went on to achieve commercial success and has been covered by numerous other artists.